NBISweden/teaching_literature_club/docs/faq.md

 When you show up at a meeting, someone has prepared to discuss a paper or book chapter.
-This paper or book chapter is announced on this website, ideally at least one month in advance.
+This paper or book chapter is announced on this site, ideally at least one month in advance.

 The person having picked the reading material determines freely: